REAIABook/REAIABook/readme.md

 Chapter 5
 ---------

-In chapter 5 we gather data from a variety of sources for the two case studies that will run in parallel to this book.
+In Chapter 5 we gather data from a variety of sources for the two case studies that will run in parallel to this book.
 The code below will download and unzip the necessary data to reproduce the case studies used in this book.
 This data will also be used to create the example plots and tables throughout the book.
 The user will have to specify a particular directory in which the data will be located.
 A code directory (the directory in which you downloaded the code from the Introduction chapter) will also need to be specified.

 Please note that, depending on your internet speed, the initial downloading of the files may take some time.
-Note that once the raw files are downloaded, the code will recognize their existance and not download them again if you run the code a second time, so long as you do not move the files from their downloaded location.
+Note that once the raw files are downloaded, the code will recognize their existence and not download them again if you run the code a second time, so long as you do not move the files from their downloaded location.
 Also, you will need at least 2.5 GB of space[2] in the directory that you indicate in the **data.dir** parameter below.

 ### Gathering the Data